June 11, 2024

 If you’re unsure how to keep up with the quick nature of YouTube Shorts, try using YouTube search trends to keep the content ideas flowing and give viewers what they want.

 YouTube shorts loop automatically, so creating a video with a clean loop can keep people watching for over 60 seconds.
-Plus, looping your content shows extra attention and care that elevates an unpolished video to a professional one.
-We recommend using an outside editor, like Descript, to line your frames up exactly for a clean loop
+Looping your content also shows extra attention and care that elevates an unpolished video to a professional one.
+We recommend using a professional AI video editor, like Descript, to line your frames up exactly for a clean loop

-In vertical videos, authenticity sells.
+In a world where anyone can upload anything, authenticity sells.
 Instead of chopping up existing content (with picture quality that may end up looking like an ad), film original content on your smartphone instead, and don’t worry about it not looking like your high-def long-form masterpieces.

 How to monetize YouTube Shorts